 How you enter a market often dictates whether you’ll be successful there.
-Different approaches all have pros and cons – and deciding which to choose is as much about market insight as it is financial logic.
+Different approaches have pros and cons – deciding which to choose is as much about market insight as financial logic.
 So what are the four market entry strategies?

 Export?
 Licensing?
 Franchising?
 Partnering?
-JVs?
-M&A?
+Joint Venture?
+Merger or Acquisition?
 There are many ways to get into a new market.
 What situations typically suit each variety?
 What do you need to know about the market to select the most appropriate options?
 How do we assess the strengths and weaknesses – and their long-term effect on your business?
 Here’s our brief overview of your options for an entry strategy into a new market.

 Early exposure: the passive way in

-Online retail – and social media these days – mean brand exposure in new markets has become relatively easy.
-Social media shopping, for instance, is becoming an increasingly popular entry point for brands into new markets, particularly if they’re picked up by influencers.
-This could be by traditional media outlets (like fashionable magazines), web-based trend-setters (such as popular tech review channels on YouTube) or specialist social media influencers on global platforms such as Instagram and TikTok.
-Most markets have their own versions of these channels – and there are plenty of popular global options, too.
+E-commerce and social media mean brand exposure in new markets has become relatively easy.
+Social media shopping, for instance, is becoming an increasingly popular entry point for brands into new markets, particularly if social media influencers jump on board.

-(Caveat: many global influencers, and those within markets, may need inducement to feature products or services.
-While ‘accidental’ market exposure is possible, you’re still likely to need some kind of strategy for this kind of introduction.)
+(Caveat: many global influencers, and those within markets, may need an inducement to feature products or services.
+While ‘accidental’ market exposure is possible, you’ll still need some strategy for this introduction).

-But e-commerce can be a double-edged sword.
-Yes, consumers might get exposure to a brand online.
-But if it’s not available in their market, they can end up buying the next best thing that is available.
-Your brand could be doing an excellent category building job for local rivals.
+But online retail can be a double-edged sword.
+Yes, consumers might get exposure to your brand online.
+But they might buy the next best thing available if it’s unavailable locally.
+Your brand could be doing an excellent job building the category for local rivals.

 It’s also worth looking out for platforms that are not global.
 In many markets, local e-commerce platforms have emerged.
 Any attempt to exploit the market will rely on having access to it.
-(We look into that further in our guide to entering emerging markets.)
+(We take a closer look in our guide to entering emerging markets).

 Get regular insights